 Each study abroad program page includes estimated total costs, including tuition, room and board, airfare, books, living expenses, international health insurance, student visa, and the Study Abroad Administrative Fee, as applicable.
 Estimated living costs may be provided by each program or determined from cost of living calculators, or some combination thereof.
 To ensure access and equity for all students, Northwestern may adjust program cost estimates that are higher or lower than average.

 Financial aid cannot cover the cost of housing in Evanston while you are studying abroad.
 You are responsible for canceling your on-campus housing contract or subletting your off-campus apartment for the quarter(s) you will be abroad.
 Financial aid also does not cover: optional orientations, course fees, or housing upgrades; excursions or personal travel while abroad; shipping or storage; bank or transaction fees; luggage, bag fees, adapters, or related costs.

-International students receiving financial aid are not eligible to use their Northwestern aid to "study abroad" in their home country or country of residence.
+International students receiving financial aid are not eligible to use their Northwestern aid to study in their home country or country of residence.
 Please visit the Global Learning Office (GLO) website for more information.

 For additional information about study abroad billing and budgeting, visit the Money Matters section on the GLO website.